jchen1ca/walnut/image_augmentation.md

 <a name='guidelines'></a>
 ## Image Data Augmentation Guidelines
--	If error anaylsis shows the model not doing well due to lack of data
+-	If error anaylsis shows the model not doing well due to lack of data (image source is too expensive such as medical images)
 -	Or due to imbalance of data, while add more augmentation generated data can help.
 -	Data augmentation shall increase in information and a better basis
 -	Can focus on the feature and generalize it. [[Asifullah Khan, et al, 2020]](https://arxiv.org/ftp/arxiv/papers/1901/1901.06032.pdf)